pawelzny/pawelzny.github.io/_posts/2018-02-21-toggle-touchpad-shortcut.md

 I've made slight modification to increase readability.
 I've changed urgency level and icons to those which can be found in Ubuntu 17.10.

-First of all check TouchPad ID in your machine.
+First of all check TouchPad ID on your machine.

 ```console
 $ xinput list | grep -i touchpad